-Note The buttons listed below will be grayed out unless they are appropriate for the current state of your line.
+The buttons listed below will be grayed out unless they are appropriate for the current state of your line.
 For example, Dial will be grayed out until you take your phone off-hook, and Hold will be grayed out until you've established a call.
 NexDial is designed to make calls with the telephone in the off-hook condition.
-In the current software release, it does not place on-hook calls (the TAPI applications do, however.
-See the chapter Installing the NexPath TAPI 2.1 Service Provider starting on page 109 for details on installing TAPI.)
+In the current software release, NexDial does not place on-hook calls (the TAPI applications do, however.
+See the chapter Installing the NexPath TAPI 2.1 Service Provider starting on page 129 for details on installing TAPI.).
+NexDial is not a TAPI application.